 What's your passion?
 Chances are there’s a project or event that connects with your passion.
 You can also find inspiration by checking out cool neighbourhood projects and events from Kelowna, Canada, and around the world.

 - Fundraising activities

-- Retroactive projects and expenses
+- Retroactive project or event expenses

 - Travel expenses